networkservicemesh/deployments-k8s/examples/spire/cluster1/README.md

 # Spire

-This is a part of the Spire setup that installs Spire to the first cluster in a multi-cluster (interdomain) scenarios.
+This is a part of the Spire setup that installs Spire to the first cluster in a multi-cluster scenarios.

+This example assumes [interdomain](../../interdomain/) or [floating interdomain](../../floating_interdomain/) scenario.
+If your cluster setup differs from these scenarios you may need to adjust spire configs (rename trust domains, change URLS, etc.).

 ## Run